balajraj/bitmap_editor/README.md

 # Running

 `>bin/bitmap_editor examples/show.txt`
-Use the above command for running the program from command line.
+Use this command for running the program from command line.

-`rspec --format doc`
+`>rspec --format doc`
-iUse the above command for running the automated test cases.
+Use this command for running the automated test cases.